Built-in wall oven in a modern kitchen

 SafetyChild safety lock

 Basic baking performance is acceptable for the price.
-Cookies and sheet cakes come out reasonably even in convection mode, though there is more variation from front to back than in the Samsung ovens.
-Rotating pans halfway through is recommended for precise baking.
+Cookies and sheet cakes come out reasonably even in convection mode, though there's more variation from front to back than you'd see in the Samsung ovens.
+Rotating pans halfway through is a good habit here.
+The convection function moves air around the cavity but doesn't use a dedicated convection heating element, so heat distribution is less even than true convection ovens.

 Broiling performance is standard.
-Temperature recovery after opening the door is slower than the premium options due to the lower wattage heating element.
+You'll get good browning on proteins and vegetables.
+Temperature recovery after opening the door is slower than the premium options due to the lower-wattage heating element at 3,800W.
+That's noticeable when you're cooking something that needs consistent high heat throughout.

 Pros